polanco-jaime/polanco-jaime.github.io/_pages/about.md

   <!-- Column 1: Your text content -->
   <div style="flex: 3;">
-    I am a PhD Candidate in Economics in a joint program between **KU Leuven** (at the <a href="https://research.kulekuven.be/portal/en/project/3H240489">Leuven Economics of Education Research</a> center) and **Pontificia Universidad Javeriana**.
+    I am a PhD Candidate in Economics in a joint program between KU Leuven (at the <a href="https://research.kulekuven.be/portal/en/project/3H240489">Leuven Economics of Education Research</a> center) and Pontificia Universidad Javeriana.
 My advisors are Professor <a href="https://cea.javeriana.edu.co/w/facultad-de-cea-profesores-econom%C3%8Da-17?redirect=%2Fprofesores">Gloria Bernal</a> and Professor <a href="https://www.kuleuven.be/wieiswie/en/person/00049626">Kristof De Witte</a>.

-    My research focuses on human capital accumulation at the intersection of **Development Economics** and the **Economics of Education**.
-I use causal inference and data science methods to study how we can improve educational outcomes in developing countries.

-    My primary research interests include:
-    *   The impact of educational technology and AI on student engagement.
-    *   Gender dynamics and peer effects in the classroom.
-    *   The effects of infrastructure and natural resource allocation on human capital.
   </div>

   <!-- Column 2: Your profile picture -->